If Trump wants Gaza ceasefire, he must pressure Netanyahu, experts say

 But Annelle Sheline, a research fellow at the Quincy Institute for Responsible Statecraft, said that Israel is the party standing in the way of a ceasefire.
 She noted that Hamas has already demanded a lasting end to the war, which is what the Trump administration says it is seeking.

-“While we know Trump has said he wants a ceasefire, thus far we’ve not seen Trump being willing to use America’s extensive leverage to actually get there,” Sheline told Al Jazeera.
+“While we know Trump has said he wants a ceasefire, thus far, we’ve not seen Trump being willing to use America’s extensive leverage to actually get there,” Sheline told Al Jazeera.

 Far from stopping the flow of arms to Israel, the Trump administration has taken pride in resuming the transfer of heavy bombs – the only weapons that Biden temporarily withheld during the war on Gaza.